j-Riv/gatsby-wordpress-starter/README.md

 Based on [Gatsby's blog starter](https://github.com/gatsbyjs/gatsby-starter-blog).

-Kick off your project with this blog boilerplate.
-This starter ships with the main Gatsby configuration files you might need to get up and running blazing fast with the blazing fast app generator for React.
+Basic Gatsby + Wordpress Blog boilerplate.
+Ships with the main Gatsby configuration files you might need to get up and running fast.

 ## Dependencies
 You will need to install [WPGraphQL](https://github.com/wp-graphql/wp-graphql) and [WPGatsby](https://github.com/gatsbyjs/wp-gatsby) on your live Wordpress Instance.
 You can find more info [here](https://docs.wpgraphql.com/getting-started/install-and-activate/).